Sell on your terms. No Commissions - No Fees - Any Condition

 Understanding Missouri’s Laws On Vacant Homes

-When it comes to abandoned homes, Missouri has specific rules that property owners need to know about.
+Regarding abandoned homes, Missouri has specific rules that property owners need to know about.
 Abandoned houses are those that haven’t been lived in for at least six months and aren’t being taken care of by the owner, according to the state.

 These conditions can make a house “vacant” according to Missouri’s House Abandonment Laws.
-Landowners who don’t follow certain rules could be fined or even have their land taken away if they are labeled as special.
+Landowners who don’t follow certain rules could be fined or even have their land taken away if labeled as special.

 The Legal Requirements For Leaving Your House Vacant In Missouri